nathantheinventor/open-contest/README.md

 From the user list page, you can print the page with Ctrl+P for a list of usernames and passwords.
 You can then cut the paper and deliver these sheets to the contestants.
 ![](https://contests-dev.bjucps.com/images/printusers.png)

+## Troubleshooting

+### When I click the "Test Code" button I don't get any feedback

+Make sure that the problem's Sample Test Cases count is at least 1.
+If 0, Run Test will silently fail.

 ## Development Information
 To set up a development environment, view [README-devsetup.md](README-devsetup.md).